-Semester Block + Seminar, 1.5 units Advanced Placement 0123
+Semester Block + Flex, 1.5 units Advanced Placement 0123

 This course is in preparation for the Advanced Placement (AP) Language and Composition exam taken in the first week of May.
 The purpose of this course is to help students become skilled readers and writers.
 It is organized using the AP English Language and Composition Course Description published by the College Board.
 Over the span of the course, students will engage with challenging college-level material.
 Students will be expected to interpret an author's use of rhetorical strategies and analyze images for rhetorical features.
 In addition, the course will stress the development of student writing.
 Students will be expected to write for a variety of purposes, create and sustain original arguments, and utilize rhetorical and stylistic devices.
 Furthermore, students will engage fully in the research process.
 The learner will be expected to evaluate and incorporate sources into a researched argument, determine between essential and nonessential information, gain control over the drafting and revising process, and reflect critically upon their own writing.
-Overall, the course seeks not only to improve a student's critical literacy skills but also facilitate their journey towards informed citizenship.
+Overall, the course seeks not only to improve a student's critical literacy skills but also to facilitate their journey towards informed citizenship.

-HONORS AMERICAN LITERATURE
+AMERICAN LITERATURE

-Semester Block, 1 Unit Honors 0120
+Semester Block, 1 Unit Academic 0122 Accelerated 0121 Honors 0120 Prerequisite: English 9